simdi/UserManager/README.md

 This repository contains a simple demo API built with NodeJS.
 The API is used to manage users in a MongoDB database.
+This repository also contains a Dockerfile to build a docker image, and create a container out of the docker image.

 ### Development
 This application was developed using [ExpressJS](http://expressjs.com/).
 MongoDB was used for persisting data with [Mongoose](https://mongoosejs.com/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).